pashoo2/protocol/README.md

 **FIREBASE DO NOT ALLOW TO USE THE SAME EMAIL, WHEN AUTHORIZED ON A DIFFERENT APPS FOR AN UNKNOWN REASON**

+**IT IS NECESSARY TO ENABLE AN AUTOHORIZATION IN THE FIREBASE PROJECT**

 **Must be set rules as**

 `{ /* Visit https://firebase.google.com/docs/database/security to learn more about security rules. */ "rules": { ".read": true, ".write": true, "credentials": { ".read": true, ".write": "!data.exists()", ".indexOn": "firebase_user_id" } } }`